Elturriza/starwars_app/README.md

 You need to have Docker up for this to work.

-# Project requirements
+# Project Use

-1. Endpoint `GET /` list the Star wars movies.
+1. Endpoints `GET /`
-   * Sort them by ID in ascending order.
+   * List the Star wars movies in Ascending ID order.
+   * * Use LocalHost:3000

-2. Create a new Endpoint to list all character names from a movie.
+   * List all characters names from a movie
-   * You pass an ID as a URL parameter.
+   * * Use LocalHost:3000//id/characters